myshell-ai/AIlice/README.md

 #### System Administration
 - "Install Google Chrome browser on this system.
 Download the latest stable version, verify the installation, and confirm it's working properly."

-#### Academic Research & Literature Review
-- "Find a recent review paper on the black hole information paradox.
-Use it to collect URLs of important literature from the past five years, read them, and report on field progress."

-#### Theoretical Physics
-- "Derive wave equation and interference theory, create numerical simulations and visualizations, generate teaching materials."

 #### Engineering Design & Simulation
 - "Design a frequency modulation (FM) radio receiver with simulation.
 Provide schematic diagram and simulation results."
 - "Use CadQuery to generate a gear with custom parameters.
 Provide projection views from multiple angles after generation."